 Using a personal loan can make sense if you’re sure you can borrow money to make money.
 If the loan can help you start a business venture that may generate income for you right away, it could be a wise decision.

 For example, you can use a personal loan to cover the cost of investing in professional training or a certification to increase your value on the job market.
 Or, you can purchase equipment or software that you need as an entrepreneur for your business.

 That was the case for Landon Eskew, who used personal loans and other forms of credit to get his North Dakota-based water sourcing business, Highline Water LLC, off the ground.

-“It went towards buying equipment, and a little acted as a cushion to get me by for a short time until money started rolling in,” Eskew said.
+“It went toward buying equipment, and a little as a cushion to get me by for a short time until money started rolling in,” Eskew said.
 “As a result, I was able to keep the company going and pay it back with no problem.”